 University of Idaho library resources are available to ISI students, including electronic journal databases and eBook collections.
-ISI students who are Idaho residents and non-residents who live within a 50 mile radius of the UI may visit the library to obtain a guest card.
+ISI students who are Idaho residents and non-residents who live within a 50-mile radius of the U of I may visit the library to obtain a guest card.
 All ISI students may contact their local library for information about borrowing materials through interlibrary loan.
 For more information see Library Resources.

 Registration and Fees

 Students can register for ISI courses anytime without applying for admission to any of the cooperating schools.
-Admission to any of these institutions is not granted upon registering for an ISI course.
+Admission to these institutions is not granted upon registering for an ISI course.
 ISI does not offer degrees; however, credits earned transfer to most colleges and universities.
-Most colleges and universities have transfer credit limitations.
-University of Idaho students working toward a degree are required to obtain written approval from their advisor to register for an ISI course and to ensure that ISI course credits are applicable toward their degree.
-It is recommended that students at other institutions obtain signature confirmation that ISI credits will be accepted.
+University of Idaho students working toward a degree are required to obtain written approval from their adviser to register for an ISI course and to ensure that ISI course credits are applicable toward their degree.
 The University of Idaho DOES NOT calculate ISI course credits or transfer credits into the institutional GPA.
-Students at other universities may want to contact their registrar to find out if ISI course grades will be calculated into the GPAs.
+It is recommended that students at other institutions obtain signature confirmation that ISI credits will be accepted from their academic department and contact their registrar to find out if ISI course grades will be calculated into the GPAs.

-Non-residents pay the same fee as residents.
+Idaho residency is not required.
+Non-residents pay the same fees as residents.
 Fees include registration and online course access, but do not include textbooks and other course materials.
 Refer to the ISI website for current fee information.

 Purchasing Course Materials

-The Veterans Assistance Office at the UI can help students apply for education benefits.
-Contact the UI Veterans Assistance office before enrolling.
+The Veterans Assistance Office at the U of I can help students apply for education benefits.
+Contact the U of I Veterans Assistance Office before enrolling.